 In today’s post we would like to introduce you to Sonia Pańta of Mary w Placeku.
-“Travelling, writing, photography and homeschooling my kid.
-And this is actually what is our blog about — living while traveling, working while traveling, teaching while travelling and getting education while travelling.
+“Traveling, writing, photography and homeschooling my kid.
+And this is actually what is our blog about — living while traveling, working while traveling, teaching while traveling and getting education while traveling.
 Also about our love to Asia, good food, sun, mountains, ocean and this special feeling you can get while moving to other unknown places.”

 Malaysia is not the cheapest place in Asia but it doesn’t mean you have to spend thousands.
 Most of all you will have big fun, full stomach and millions great memories.

 Named after Britain’s King George III gives you real feel of Chinese, Malay and Indian cultural diversity, although in colonial environment.